Last Updated on September 20, 2022 by ashley.davis

 Of course, we will end with the National Moment of Remembrance, taking place at 3 p.m. local time each Memorial Day.
 While we have to honor the fallen in silence, it might be nicer to sit together with loved ones and support those grieving the most.

-Memorial Day Activities for Elderly in Senior Care
+Memorial Day Activities for Seniors in Senior Care

 Just because our senior loved ones are in assisted living or other care homes doesn’t mean they cannot be a part of the Memorial Day celebrations.
 Here are some fun and meaningful Memorial Day activity ideas for the elderly in senior care: